 Residential care is also known as Assisted Living and Personal Care.
 These elderly care services are for people with age of 65 and above.
 Residential care services for the elderly provide support with the everyday activities of living for example bathing, medication supervision, dressing, cleaning, cooking, and mobility.
 Especially the activities which can no longer be managed at home.
 Most of the residents also choose to live with us because they do not want to live alone.
-Elder care for this group of residents is simply amazing.
+Elder care homes for this group of residents is simply amazing.
 This is all about peace of mind, and without any doubt, our care homes are able to provide a place where residents are able to explore new interests and make friends.

 Residential Care Homes Birmingham

 Moundsley Hall Care Village has two residential care homes on-site our Blenheim House and our Kensington House.
 Blenheim House is a fifteen-bed home offering residential care for the elderly, who have no dementia.
 Within Kensington House, our ground floor suites offer services for residents with mild to moderate dementia that requires residential care.
 Each home has its own bespoke design, with bedrooms having been decorated to exceptionally high standards.
 Each room has an en-suite wet room, ample living space, and amenities including television access points.
 In our highly comfortable care homes , residents and their loved ones are encouraged to personalise bedrooms to individual tastes and to create an environment that is as person-centred as desired.

 Residential Care homes are based on a relaxed and subtle approach to promoting independence, with the reassurance that each individual has a large team behind them for support.
 Our aim is to empower our clients and celebrate their individuality and diversity, whilst maintaining a safe, comfortable and caring environment.
 We offer a varied programme of activities which enhances the lives of our residents.